Kivanc10/web-scraping-with-python-1/README.md

 We should be write a python bot.The bot should be stroll each page and collect each's data.To do , we have to detect number of links.
 At below I detected them in variable called `pages `. -2 means , I extracted previous and next link from whole links.(code is reside at the below)

+Also you can store data that taken from web-server in data-frame.
+You can look at using at the below